YHalawani/ICECS2026-Brownout-SMM-MDP/README.md

-# MATLAB implementation of the SMM--MDP method used in the ICECS 2026 paper:
+# MATLAB implementation of the SMM-MDP method used in the ICECS 2026 paper:

 **"Brownout-Aware Energy Management for Wearable Health Patches Using SMM--MDP Optimization."**